MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/other-wdk-downloads.md

 The EWDK is a standalone, self-contained, command-line environment for building drivers and basic Win32 test applications.
 It includes the Visual Studio Build Tools, the SDK, and the WDK.
-This environment doesn\'t include all the features available in Visual Studio, such as the integrated development environment (IDE).
+This environment doesn't include all the features available in Visual Studio, such as the integrated development environment (IDE).

 For more information about the EWDK, see Using the Enterprise WDK 10.